How to Make a Delicious Provençale Sauce

 Tomato Conversion Chart

-Some recipe you'll find with call for fresh tomatoes while other recipes will have canned and this can get confusing.
-For example this recipe requires 2 pounds of fresh tomatoes but what if tomatoes are out of season or you want to use canned?
+Some recipes you'll find call for fresh tomatoes while other recipes will have canned and this can get confusing.
+For example, this recipe requires 2 pounds of fresh tomatoes but what if tomatoes are out of season or you want to use canned?

 Provencale Sauce Recipe